 Senior Medical Advisor, Innovative Therapeutic Trials

 University of Toronto

-In 1996, Baruchel was recruited to The Hospital for Sick Children in Toronto where he is currently a member of the Solid Tumour Section in the Division of Haematology/Oncology, as well as Director of the New Agent and Innovative Therapy Program, a program that sees all patients with refractory or recurrent disease who are eligible for phase 1 clinical trials.
-Baruchel is the Principal Investigator for the Institution's participation in the Phase 1 consortium of the Children's Oncology Group (COG).
+In 1996, Baruchel was recruited to The Hospital for Sick Children in Toronto where he is currently a member of the Solid Tumour Section in the Division of Haematology/Oncology, as well as Director of the New Agent and Innovative Therapy Program.
+Baruchel was the Principal Investigator for the Institution's participation in the Phase 1 consortium of the Children's Oncology Group (COG).
 Baruchel’s laboratory serves as a reference laboratory for COG clinical trials related to angiogenesis.

 Baruchel is the Chair of the Canadian pediatric phase 1 consortium under the hospice of the National Cancer Institute of Canada, Clinical Trials Group.
 Baruchel also initiated the James Birrell fund at The Hospital for Sick Children, a fundraising initiative dedicated to neuroblastoma research.

 Baruchel developed and led the innovative Tip of the Toes Foundation, an organization dedicated to the promotion of outdoor expeditions and other nature-oriented experiences for children and adolescents with cancer in order to foster their self-esteem and self-confidence.
 In the summer of 2000, the expedition sponsored a millennium project entitled "Life is Beautiful" that brought teenagers with cancer from across the country to Nunavut with the final destination being Ellesmere National Park.